 The County provides for amendment of the adopted budget in two ways.
-First, the budget for any fund, agency, program, or project can be increased or decreased by formal Board of County Supervisors action (budget and appropriation resolution).
-Any budget amendment which involves an amount exceeding the lesser of one percent of the total revenue shown in the current adopted budget or \$500,000 may not be enacted without first advertising and then conducting a public hearing.
-The advertisement must be published once in a newspaper with general County
+First, the budget for any fund, agency, program or project can be increased or decreased by formal Board of County Supervisors action (budget and appropriation resolution).
+Any budget amendment which involves an amount exceeding one percent of the total expenditures shown in the current adopted budget may not be enacted without first advertising and then conducting a public hearing.
+The advertisement must be published once in a newspaper with general County circulation at least seven

-Fiscal Year 07 Budget Development Process
+Fiscal Year 08 Budget Development Process